 NASA complies with an extensive launch approval process for any space mission planning to utilize Radioisotope Heater Units (RHUs), Radioisotope Power Systems (RPS), or nuclear reactors.
 Though the primary responsibility for launching and operating the mission safely belongs to NASA, many organizations have responsibilities and/or interests in a spacecraft that uses nuclear systems.

-Any NASA mission that proposes to use an RPS, RHU, or nuclear reactor undergoes a comprehensive multi-agency environmental review, including public meetings and open comment periods during the mission planning and decision-making process as part of NASA's compliance with the National Environmental Policy Act (NEPA).
-Additionally, any such mission proposed by NASA would not launch until formal approval for the mission's nuclear launch safety is received from the Office of the President.
+Any NASA mission that proposes to use an RPS, RHU, or nuclear reactor undergoes a comprehensive environmental review, including public meetings and open comment periods during the mission planning and decision-making process as part of NASA's compliance with the National Environmental Policy Act.
+Additionally, any such mission proposed by NASA would not launch until formal approval for the mission's launch nuclear safety is received from the Office of the President.

 What would NASA do if there were an accident involving an RPS?

 In advance of launches, NASA works closely with federal, county, and state public information services and emergency management organizations to prepare to respond to any accident in an effective manner, including timely flow of information to the public.
 Such coordination is part of a comprehensive Radiological Contingency Plan to ensure that NASA, DOE, EPA, and state and local authorities are fully prepared.

 Before any launch of a mission carrying an RPS, monitoring teams with a variety of technical expertise and the necessary support equipment would be deployed around the launch site and the surrounding communities to assess any possible release of nuclear material in the event of a launch accident.

 To avoid potential exposures, local emergency response officials might ask the public to take precautionary measures following an accident with a mission carrying a fueled RPS or nuclear heat source, such as remaining indoors for a limited period.